Tropix126/fluent-svelte/src/routes/docs/components/slider.md

 ### Direction and Orientation

 Sliders can be displayed in either a horizontal (left and right) or vertical orientation (up and down).
 By default, sliders are displayed in a horizontal orientation.
-You can change this by setting the `orientation` property to `"vertical"`.
+You can change this by setting the `orientation` property to `vertical`.

 ```html
 <Slider orientation="vertical" />